New Monthly Feature!

-Starting in May, every month I will be going to my Facebook page to live stream with a roundup of the main changes, updates or topics in social media that have happened that month.
-The majority of this will be relevant to businesses and organisations who use social for PR / marketing / customer service, but I’m also going to be touching upon anything I think is valid and useful to my viewers in a personal capacity too because I’m passionate about helping everyone understand social and be safe online.
+Starting in May, I will be going to my Facebook page to live stream monthly.
+I will give a round-up of the main changes, updates or topics in social media that have happened that month.
+The majority of this will be relevant to businesses and organisations who use social for PR / marketing / customer service.
+However, I’m also going to be touching upon anything I think is valid and useful to my viewers in a personal capacity too.
+This is because I’m passionate about helping everyone understand social and be safe online.
 (This month I mentioned the LinkedIn data breach and a WhatsApp virus doing the rounds)

 Each stream will be 15 – 20 minutes long and will also include a top tip, trick or hack.
 This will vary each month, from beginner to advanced and will be specific to one channel.

-You can get notified each time I stream live by turning on notifications to my Facebook page: click the drop down arrow next to ‘liked’ and the bottom option is ‘notifications’.
+You can get notified each time I stream live by turning on notifications to my Facebook page.
+Just click the drop down arrow next to ‘liked’ and the bottom option is ‘notifications’.
 Click ‘on’!

 I was definitely one of the first lucky folk to get access to (or at least to have noticed!)
 Facebook live on my personal profile a number of months ago.
 I was instantly obsessed about the prospect and super excited to be using it…but while I was loving it in a personal capacity I still hadn’t had a go on my business page, and I’ve now put that down to a few things:

 I didn’t have the equipment or an extra person to help me live stream the things I was thinking of streaming.
 (I later told myself / decided that I didn’t need an extra person!